PhantomClient/ProjectLighthouse/README.md

 ### Running Project Lighthouse + Giving Yourself Admin
 https://youtu.be/4xOoCHini0M

-If you are having trouble I'll try to assist you so feel free to make a issue.
+If you are having trouble I'll try to assist you via YouTube comments.